SamFung8/OpenGL_Virtual-Jeep-Game/ReadMe.md

 <h1> 2.
 Basic Requirements </h1>
     2.1.
 Creating new objects (10 marks)
-            Create or import at least one new object with color,material,texture properties and put it them at suitable locations.
-    2.2.
-Menu and Lighting (10 marks)
-            Add a pop-up menu to switch between different light properties (ambient, diffuse, specular and position, point lights, directional lights, spotlights).
+            Create or import at least one new object with color,material,texture properties and put it them at suitable locations.2.2.
+Menu and Lighting (10 marks) Add a pop-up menu to switch between different light properties (ambient, diffuse, specular and position, point lights, directional lights, spotlights).